AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 **Proposed Enhancement**:

-- Implement a new command undo that uses the command key word `undo`.
-- `undo` will revert the state of FINDvisor to the state before the last command before `undo` was executed.
-- Calling an `undo` command twice would not revert the last `undo` command.
+- Implement an `undo` and `redo` command that performs the undo and redo operation respectively.
+- The two commands are facilitated by the **same mechanism** as described [here](#proposed-undoredo-feature).
-- This allows users to easily revert any mistakes made from any command.
+- `redo` allows for users to revert an `undo` that is executed by mistake, providing greater convenience.
-- The `undo` history is cleared whenever FINDvisor exits.

 --------------------------------------------------------------------------------------------------------------------